-In general, many do not enquire the type of RAM used on their server.
+In general, many do not inquire about the type of RAM used on their server.
 What most really care is the “number”, like I’ve 32Gb RAM and blah blah blah…

-Do you know there are different type of RAM used on desktop computers, entry servers and high performance servers?
-It is important to find out that your server are fitted with ECC or better RAM for stability, reliability as well as performance for your 247 online activities.
+Do you know there is a different type of RAM used on desktop computers, entry servers and high-performance servers?
+It is important to find out that your server is fitted with ECC or better RAM for stability, reliability as well as performance for your 247 online activities.

 Registered memory has registers or buffers included on the module for better flow of data which increases data reliability.
 It also allows for greater memory scalability and larger amounts of RAM can be installed.
 Because of this, registered memory is used mostly in servers with ECC functionality.